SiluPanda/blog/_posts/2019-2-22-My-first-blockchain-hackathon.md

 ### What involves in making a DApp?

 A DApp consists web apps and smart contracts.
 A smart contract is simply a contract but digital.
 It is written with solidity programming language.
 You can visit remix at <https://remix.ethereum.org> to try your hands on solidity programs.
-We can simply summerize a DApp to 60-70 percent of web developemnt and 30-40 percent of smart contract development.
+We can simply summarize a DApp to 60-70 percent of web developemnt and 30-40 percent of smart contract development.

 ### Our project: